 The Roper Mountain Science Center has a planetarium night every Friday evening about the stars and constellations and you get to lean back and look up at the starry night sky.
 It’s really neat and fun for both kids and adults.

 I really don’t enjoy shopping but I do enjoy shopping for my kids and letting them pick out clothes or a book or a toy.
 I’m a big fan of some of the children’s consignment stores in the area and thrift stores like Miracle Hill and Goodwill.
-It’s fun to take your child and pick out a book for 50 cents or a dress for a couple dollars.
+It’s fun to take your child and pick out a book for 50 cents or a dress for a couple of dollars.

 Find a new picnic spot

 Greenville has so many special little outdoor nooks that are perfect for picnics.
-Pack your own meal or grab a to-go meal from one of your favorite restaurants.
+Pack your meal or grab a to-go meal from one of your favorite restaurants.
 If you need tips, we’ve got you covered with ideas on how to plan the perfect picnic.

 While your kids hopefully aren’t addicted to coffee like us crazy adults, there are tons of great little cafes in the Greenville area to grab a caffeinated beverage for you, a hot chocolate for your kid, and maybe a scone or two to share and relax while sitting on a comfy sofa or at a window overlooking Main Street.